Kia: Kia India

-The company entered the Indian market in July 2019 with their 'Made for India' SUV- SP2 Concept now announced as the global mid-sized SUV Kia Seltos.
+The company entered the Indian market in July 2019 with its 'Made for India' SUV- SP2 Concept now announced as the global mid-sized SUV Kia Seltos.
 N. Chandrababu Naidu is lauded to have signed an MOU for the government of Andhra Pradesh which came to be one of the biggest FDI's with a total investment of Rs.12,900 crore.
 The company has built a production facility on a Greenfield land in Anantpur district, Andhra Pradesh near Penukonda.
 The annual production capacity is 350,000 units.

-Kia has appointed Kookhyun Shim as MD & CEO for its Indian arm.
-In his new role, Shim will be responsible for leading the carmaker's expansion in the Indian market.
-He also oversaw the construction of Kia's first manufacturing facility in India, to help strengthen the company's position in the fifth largest global automotive market.
-Kia has committed to investments of $1.1 billion to develop operations in India including investing in a network of over 250 customer touch-points that include service, sales and spares establishments.

-On 31 July 2020, Kia crossed 100,000 car sales in India becoming the fastest car manufacturer to do so.
+In January 2018, Kia appointed Kookhyun Shim as the managing director and CEO of Kia Motors India.
+Shim led the automaker’s expansion in the Indian market and oversaw the construction of its first manufacturing facility in the country.
+Kia also announced an investment of US$1.1 billion in the facility and the development of its Indian operations.
+On 31 July 2020, Kia surpassed 100,000 vehicle sales in India, becoming the fastest automaker in the country to reach the milestone.
+Shim was succeeded by Tae-Jin Park in October 2021, and in January 2024 Gwanggu Lee was appointed as Kia India’s third managing director and CEO.
+In calendar year 2025, Kia India recorded wholesale sales of 280,286 units, up 15% from 245,000 units in 2024.

 Lucky Motor Corporation

 Lucky Motor Corporation (LMC) is an automobile assembler and distributor in Pakistan owned by the Yunus Brothers Group.
-Originally known as Kia Lucky Motors Pakistan, the company began selling cars in 2018 when they launched their All New Grand Carnival in Pakistan.
+Originally known as Kia Lucky Motors Pakistan, the company began selling cars in 2018 when it launched its All New Grand Carnival in Pakistan.
 In quarter 4 2019, Kia Lucky Motors Pakistan introduced two new locally manufactured products known as the Kia Sportage and Kia Picanto.